History of archery: Decline of archery

 Archery continued in some areas that were subject to limitations on the ownership of arms, such as the Scottish Highlands during the repression that followed the decline of the Jacobite cause, and the Cherokees after the Trail of Tears.
 The Tokugawa shogunate severely limited the import and manufacture of guns, and encouraged traditional martial skills among the samurai; towards the end of the Satsuma Rebellion in 1877, some rebels fell back on the use of bows and arrows.
 Archery remained an important part of the military examinations until 1894 in Korea and 1904 in China.

 Within the steppe of Eurasia, archery continued to play an important part in warfare, although now restricted to mounted archery.
 The Ottoman Empire still fielded auxiliary cavalry which was noted for its use of bows from horseback.
 This practice was continued by the Ottoman subject nations, despite the Empire itself being a proponent of early firearms.
 The practice declined after the Crimean Khanate was absorbed by Russia; however mounted archers remained in the Ottoman order of battle until the post-1826 reforms to the Ottoman Army.
 The art of traditional archery remained in minority use for sport and for hunting in Turkey up until the 1920s, but the knowledge of constructing composite bows fell out of use with the death of the last bowyer in the 1930s.
 The rest of the Middle East also lost the continuity of its archery tradition at this time.

 An exception to this trend was the Comanche culture of North America, where mounted archery remained competitive with muzzle-loading guns.
 "After ... about 1800, most Comanches began to discard muskets and pistols and to rely on their older weapons."
 Repeating firearms, however, were superior in turn, and the Comanches adopted them when they could.
 Bows remained effective hunting weapons for skilled horse archers, used to some extent by all Native Americans on the Great Plains to hunt buffalo as long as there were buffalo to hunt.
 The last Comanche hunt was in 1878, and it failed for lack of buffalo, not lack of appropriate weapons.

 Ongoing use of bows and arrows was maintained in isolated cultures with little or no contact with the outside world.
 The use of traditional archery in some African conflicts has been reported in the 21st century, and the Sentinelese still use bows as part of a lifestyle scarcely touched by outside contact.
 A remote group in Brazil, recently photographed from the air, aimed bows at the aeroplane.
 Bows and arrows saw considerable use in the 2007–2008 Kenyan crisis.
+West Papua National Liberation Army is still using bows and arrows to attack Indonesian soldiers.